-Colorado law, CRS 12-55-110(1)(b), under the Notaries Public Act, states that every notary public is empowered to administer oaths and affirmations.
+Colorado law, CRS 24-21-502(6), under the Revised Uniform Law On Notarial Acts (RULONA), states that every notary public is empowered to administer oaths and affirmations.

 Persons who are not notaries or other authorized officials should not give oaths or affirmations if they are not authorized by law.

 Some organizations or associations may hold hearings or tribunals to investigate complaints regarding violations of bylaws, governing documents, ethics, professional standards, etc. A notary may be used to administer an oath to a witness testifying at a hearing.